Category: Quick Facts

 Prior to being approved for a reverse mortgage, HUD’s Federal Housing Administration (FHA) requires each borrow to participate in a counseling session with an approved agency.
 These not-for-profit agencies are funded by the federal government and work closely with both the FHA and lenders to ensure a smooth process.
 The goal of this session is not to steer a potential borrower in one direction or another, but to make sure they clearly understand all aspects of a reverse mortgage.

-Jan Jordan is a Reverse Mortgage Specialist serving the Fort Collins, Loveland, Greeley, Longmont, Boulder and other Front Range areas of Colorado.
-Click here to contact Jan and learn if reverse mortgage is right for you.
+Jan Jordan and Kelsey Jorck are Reverse Mortgage Specialists serving the Fort Collins, Loveland, Greeley, Longmont, Boulder and other Front Range areas of Colorado.
+Click here to contact them and learn if reverse mortgage is right for you.

 reverse mortgage loveland fort collins greeley longmont westminster colorado